Albaraazain/voltz/supabase/README.md

 Each table has RLS policies to ensure data security:
 - Users can only access their own data
-- Electricians can only view their own notifications
+- Users can only view their own notifications
 - System can create notifications
-- Electricians can mark their notifications as read
+- Users can mark their own notifications as read

 ## Indexes

 Performance optimizations through indexes:
-- `notifications`: electrician_id, read status, created_at
+- `notifications`: profile_id, read status, created_at
 - Foreign key columns
 - Commonly queried fields